 More generally, if there is a move that leads from the current state to a losing state, the current state is a winning state, and otherwise it is a losing state.
-Using this observation, we can classify all states in a game beginning from losing states where there are no possible moves.
+Using this observation, we can classify all states of a game starting with losing states where there are no possible moves.

-The states 0...15 of the above game can be classified as follows (W means winning state, and L means losing state):
+The states 0...15 of the above game can be classified as follows (W denotes a winning state and L denotes a losing state):

-It's easy to analyze this game: a state k is a losing state if k is divisible by 4, and otherwise it is winning state.
+It is easy to analyze this game: a state k is a losing state if k is divisible by 4, and otherwise it is winning state.
 An optimal way to play the game is to always choose a move after which the number of sticks in the heap is divisible by 4.
 Finally, there are no sticks left and the opponent has lost.